 International Women’s Day

-Following Valentine’s Day, our shipping and logistics team basically has one week to recover before getting busy again.
+Following Valentine’s Day, our fresh flower shipping and logistics team basically has one week to recover before getting busy again.
 Next up is the peak period of production and distribution supporting International Women’s Day.
 With Ecuador serving as the primary source of flowers for this March 8 holiday each year, the efforts of our team in Quito and Amsterdam are crucial to advancing our shipping company’s winning strategies at meeting the demand of its valued customers.

 In fact, the Ecuadorian flower market supplies more than 70 countries around the world with floriculture products.
 But when it comes to Women’s Day, Russia is the number one market.